Vincent440/Unit-4-game/README.md

 # Unit-4-game
 Week 4 Homework assignment.
 Using jQuery I will be making a Crystal Collector game.
-##Vince's Crystal Collector JavaScript Game! :)
+##Vince's Crystal Collector JavaScript Game
 -----------------------------------------------------------------------------
-Created by Vince Shury.2/20/19
+Created by Vince Shury.
+2/20/19

 #Instructions

 You will be given a random number at the start of the game

 There are four crystals below.
 By clicking on a crystal you will add a specific amount of points to your total score.